Market of Choice: History

-The first Market of Choice store outside of the Eugene area, at SW Terwilliger Blvd and Taylor's Ferry Boulevard in Portland, opened in 2002 and closed in April, 2019.
-Company leadership cited limited parking, increased traffic congestion, and space constraints as reasons for closing.
+In Portland, near SW Terwilliger Boulevard and Taylor's Ferry Boulevard, the first Market of Choice location outside the Eugene region was established in 2002 and later closed down in April 2019.
+Company leadership cited limited parking, increased traffic congestion, and space constraints as reasons for the closure.

 The company's 50,000 square foot commercial production kitchen and food distribution facility in Eugene opened in 2012.
 Market of Choice, Inc. also operates Venue 252, a 20,000 square foot events facility opened in 2015 in Eugene.